Basil I: From peasant to emperor

 Basil was born to peasant parents in late 811 (or sometime in the 830s in the estimation of some scholars) at Chariopolis in the Byzantine theme of Macedonia (an administrative division corresponding to the area of Adrianople in Thrace).
-The name of his father was Bardas, the name of his grandfather was Maïktes.
-His mother was named Pankalo (Παγκαλώ), and her father was called Leo.
+The theory that Basil may have been born in the 830's might better explain that the young Emperor Michael III later chose him as his favorite.
+His father was named Bardas/Constantine, his mother Pankalo, and his paternal grandfather Maiktes/Leo.
+His paternal grandmother's father was named Leo/Maiktes.
 His ethnic origin is unknown and has been a subject of debate.

-During Basil's reign, an elaborate genealogy was produced that purported that his ancestors were not mere peasants, as everyone believed, but descendants of the Arsacid (Arshakuni) kings of Armenia, Alexander the great and also of Constantine the Great.
+During Basil's reign, an elaborate genealogy was produced that purported that his ancestors were not mere peasants, as everyone believed, but descendants of the Arsacid (Arshakuni) kings of Armenia, Alexander the Great and also of Constantine the Great.
 The Armenian historians Samuel of Ani and Stephen of Taron record that he hailed from the village of Thil in Taron.
 In contrast, Persian writers such as Hamza al-Isfahani, or al-Tabari, call both Basil and his mother Saqlabi, an ethnogeographic term that usually denoted the Slavs, but can also be interpreted as a generic term encompassing the inhabitants of the region between Constantinople and Bulgaria.
 Claims have therefore been made for an Armenian, Slavic, or indeed "Armeno-Slavonic" origin for Basil's father.
 The name of his mother points to a Greek origin on the maternal side.
 The general scholarly consensus is that Basil's father was "probably" of Armenian origin, and settled in Byzantine Thrace.
-It's worth noting that his close associates and friends were mostly Armenians and, besides Greek, he might have spoken Armenian as well.
+His close associates and friends were mostly Armenians and, besides Greek, he might have spoken Armenian as well.
 Norman Tobias, the author of the only dedicated biography of Basil I in English, concluded that it is impossible to be certain what the ethnic origins of the emperor were, though Basil was definitely reliant on the support of Armenians in prominent positions within the Byzantine Empire.